cuckoo-network/cuckoo/packages/home/blog/2024-04-20-staking-and-mining-tokens-with-gpu.md

 For GPU miners

-1. Get CUC tokens by contacting admins from https://cuckoo.network/tg or https://cuckoo.network/dc
+1. Get CAI tokens by contacting admins from https://cuckoo.network/tg or https://cuckoo.network/dc
 2. Stake > 20K tokens at the staking portal
 3. Register minerAddress and introduction information.
 The minerAddress is recommended to be different from your staker address.
 4. Run miner node with the minerAddress’s private key

 For Coordinators

-1. Get CUC tokens by contacting admins from https://cuckoo.network/tg or https://cuckoo.network/dc
+1. Get CAI tokens by contacting admins from https://cuckoo.network/tg or https://cuckoo.network/dc
 2. Stake > 2M tokens at the staking portal
 3. Register coordinatorAddress and introduction information.
 The coordinatorAddress is recommended to be different from your staker address.
 4. Run the coordinator node with the minerAddress’s private key